 Finally, since the lion’s share of food illness cases last only a few days and then end with recovery, it’s often not worth it to pursue a case.
 You need to prove significant harm for a personal injury case, and it can take a long time to do.

 On the other hand, some cases of botulism, E. coli, serious salmonella and the like can have very severe and long-lasting consequences.
 In this case, you might want to consult a personal injury attorney like Robert White.
-If you think you have a case in West Texas, give us a call for a free consultation.
+If you think you have a case in West Texas, give us a call or complete our online contact form for a free consultation.
 Let us help you out today.